 All the fun and adventure of scuba diving in one day!
 This is a first time beginners diving experience you will never forget and will surely want to repeat.
-Perfect if you just want to try diving or have limited [...]
+Perfect if you just want to try diving or have limited time.
+Thi [...]

 With the PADI system of diver education, you can start your PADI Open Water Diver course at home and then complete it here in Thailand with Sunrise Divers.
 We often receive referral students who have completed their theory and pool training in co [...]

 The PADI Scuba Diver Course is a short certification course taking just 2 days comprising of a little more than half of the Open Water Diver Course. if you want a full scuba certification, the Open Water course is what you want.
 The Scuba Diver c [...]

 Sunrise Divers is not just a website.
 We are right here to help you with a PADI 5 Star shop, helpful and experienced staff, quality rental equipment and plenty of local knowledge.
 We hope to meet you in person!

 Sunrise Divers has been operating in Phuket, Thailand since 1999 logging thousands of dives all over the region.
 We know the area, we know the dive sites, we know the boats.
 Let us help you find the right trip!